tinuF/eTuneBook2/README.md

 Migration of eTuneBook from Angular 1 to 2.

-Project started with angular2-seed by Minko Gechev
+Based on angular2-seed

+Work in Progress...

 # How to start